-The 15 largest insurance brokerages for 2016 are listed below.
-The rankings are based on revenue earned from clients based in the U.S. The list is an excerpt of a report published by Business Insurance, an insurance news magazine.
-The report is entitled "100 Largest Brokers of U.S. Business."
+The 15 largest insurance brokerages of U.S. business are listed in the table below.
+The rankings are based on revenue earned in 2016.
+The source of the data is a list published by Business Insurance (an insurance news magazine) entitled "100 Largest Brokers of U.S. Business."
+When it created the ranking, Business Insurance did not include brokers that derived more than 49% of their gross revenue from personal lines business.

+Insurance brokers serve as intermediaries between insurance buyers and insurance companies.
 They differ from insurance agents, who sell policies under contractual agreements with insurance companies.
 Brokers act in the interest of insurance buyers.
 They have no authority to bind coverage or issue policies.
 To initiate coverage on behalf of an insurance buyer, a broker must ask an underwriter at the insurer to issue an insurance binder.
+Alternatively, the broker may issue a binder but no coverage will take effect unless the binder is signed by an underwriter or other authorized representative of the insurer.

 Broad Range of Services